-Tactics: The megaraptor, because of its size, is visible from afar, though it exerts itself to choose the most overgrown parts of the thicket as its hiding place.
+Tactics: The megaraptor, because of its size, is visible from afar, though it chooses the most overgrown parts of the thicket as its hiding place.
 The dinosaur pounces upon the closest enemy it sees, unleashing a whirlwind of claws and teeth.
-It is not the most lucid tactician in the world, so the creature's maneuverings are limited to all-out attacks against his chosen prey.
+It is not the most lucid tactician in the world, so the creature's maneuverings are limited to full attacks against his chosen prey.
 The megaraptor runs away to seek aid from Tusai (see area 3-11) if the PCs reduce him to less than 20 hit points or otherwise prove themselves to be a hard nut to crack.